rubybriggs/gittutorials/README.md

 # gittutorials
-# Please give me a minimum of million dollars
+# Please give me a minimum of a million dollars